RHelmert/RobCoG/Documentation/UVRHands/Interactions/Pointing.md

 ## Pointing

 With the new hands user can point with their hands.
-To point, the inputs
+To point, the following inputs are used.

  ![](PointingInput.png)

- are used.

  For Manus Hands (motion capture hands), pointing is invoked by stretching your index finger while bending all other fingers; like it is done in reality.